Offeckk/LearnIt/README.md

 ### Idea 📚
-Personal project attempting to create an easy application to use for both teachers and students.
+Personal project attempting to create an easy application to use for both teachers and students✔️
-This is alpha version, so there is a lot to improve.
-I have a lot of things in mind, so beta is comming...✔️

 <br />